 There is a need for the supply chain to be resilient and responsive to adapt to the dynamics of demand even in high-stress situations.
 We should leverage innovations on technology to match the standards and also strengthen our local manufacturers, rather than relying on imports.
 There is a need to invest in resources in this sector; both human and financial.
-Strong synergies need to be built by sharing information on prices, comparative advantages, availability of medicine, etc. For sustenance, we should also monitor and evaluate the strategies as we go along.
+Strong synergies need to be built by sharing information on prices, Equitable access to medicine is a fundamental right of every human being, and the quality and affordability of these resources is as important as the access comparative advantages, availability of medicine, etc. For sustenance, we should also monitor and evaluate the strategies as we go along.
 In the course of this commitment, we need to be inspired by the need to live better circumstances for posterity.